Release approvals and gates overview

 Approvals and gates give you additional control over the start and completion of the deployment process.
 Each environment in a release pipeline can be configured with pre-deployment and post-deployment conditions that can include waiting for users to manually approve or reject deployments, and checking with other automated systems until specific conditions are verified.
 In addition, you can configure a manual intervention to pause the deployment process and prompt users to carry out manual tasks, then resume or reject the deployment.

 At present, gates are available only in Visual Studio Team Services.

-The following diagram shows how these features are combined in an environment of a release definition.
+The following diagram shows how these features are combined in an environment of a release pipeline.

 By using approvals, gates, and manual intervention you can take full control of your releases to meet a wide range of deployment requirements.
 Typical scenarios where approvals, gates, and manual intervention are useful include the following.

 |Scenario||Feature(s) to use|

 |Some users must manually validate the change request and approve the deployment to an environment.||Pre-deployment approvals|

 |Some users must manually sign off the app after deployment before the release is promoted to other environments.||Post-deployment approvals|

 |You want to ensure there are no active issues in the work item or problem management system before deploying a build to an environment.||Pre-deployment gates|

 |You want to ensure there are no incidents from the monitoring or incident management system for the app after it's been deployed, before promoting the release.||Post-deployment gates|